shamgang/chat-scheduler/README.md

     ```
     npm install
     ```
+1. To enable local network access for testing on another device, a few changes need to be made.
+Create a `.env.development.local` file with `REACT_APP_API_HOST="http://<your_local_IP>:7071"` using the local network IP address instead of `localhost`.
+This will override the value in `.env.development` and make sure API calls originating from another device go to the right place.
+Similarly, change the `COSMOS_DB_URL` in `local.settings.json` to replace `localhost` with the local IP.
+Now find the Cosmos program folder (in `Program Files`) and execute  `Microsoft.Azure.Cosmos.Emulator.exe /GenKeyFile=cosmos_db_auth_key` [[1](https://stackoverflow.com/questions/55018321/azure-cosmos-db-emulator-on-a-local-area-network)].
+The key path can also be replaced with a path in the repo (it is gitignored).
+Shut down the Cosmos DB emulator if it's running, delete the data dir (`Users/<username>/AppData/Local/CosmosDBEmulator`), and run `CosmosDB.Emulator.exe /AllowNetworkAccess /KeyFile=cosmos_db_auth_key` (or replacing the key path).
+By default the client will fail to verify this cert, so add the setting `"COSMOS_ALLOW_UNVERIFIED": true` to `local.settings.json -> Values`.
+DO NOT copy this setting to the production deployment.
+Now local network debugging should be possible.
 ## Run app in development
 1. Start Azurite to emulate Table, Queue, and Blob storage.
 Open the Command Palette (F1) -> Azurite: Start.
 1. Run the Azure Function App locally with Run and Debug (F5, or from the side bar).
 Note: There may be a port conflict when restarting the app (running after just having closed it).
 Try running one more time and it should work.